-· 6 M / F · 1 T 1 Satisfaction of Criter Criteria ria for Meeting Evidence Levels Figure 13 WWC Review settings proposed to Our Program Population receive the process, Includes rising 9 th and 10 th grade students. product, strategy, or Includes some students living in towns/cities. practice.
-Includes students receiving special education services. cong Evidence (Level 1) A statistically The WWC review for Transition to College area includes student significant favorable outcomes in seven domains as follows: impact on a relevant The Edmunds et al. (2015) study reported that there was a outcome (with no statistically significant positive effect on degree attainment (college) ' , , , , , , , , , , , , , , , , , , , , statistically significant (improvement index +42), college access and enrollment (+16), completing high school (+5), general academic achievement (high unfavorable impacts on that outcome for school) (+13), staying in high school (+16), college readiness (+14), and attendance (+8) between intervention students and the comparison students. relevant populations in the study or other The Berger et al. (2014) study reported that there was a statistically studies reviewed by significant positive effect on degree attainment (college) (improvement and reported on by index +38), college access and enrollment (+12), completing high the WWC) the wwc) school (+9), and general academic achievement (high school) (+3) between intervention students and the comparison students.
-Result: WWC rating of positive effect, with medium to large extent of evidence for the following outcome domains: degree attainment (college), college access and enrollment, credit accumulation, completing high school, and general academic achievement (high school).
-WWC rating of potentially positive effects, with small extent of evidence for the following outcome domains: staying in school, T., .1., 1., college readiness, and attendance (high school).
+Satisfaction of Criteria for Meeting Evidence Levels Figure 13 Criteria WWC Review A statistically The WWC review for Transition to College area includes student significant favorable outcomes in seven domains as follows: impact on a relevant The Edmunds et al. (2015) study reported that there was a outcome (with no statistically significant positive effect on degree attainment (college) statistically (improvement index +42), college access and enrollment (+16), significant completing high school (+5), general academic achievement (high unfavorable impacts school) (+13), staying in high school (+16), college readiness (+14), on that outcome for and attendance (+8) between intervention students and the comparison relevant populations students. in the study or other The Berger et al. (2014) study reported that there was a statistically studies reviewed by significant positive effect on degree attainment (college) (improvement and reported on by index +38), college access and enrollment (+12), completing high the WWC) school (+9), and general academic achievement (high school) (+3) between intervention students and the comparison students.
+Result: WWC rating of positive effect, with medium to large extent of wideness for the following outcome demains: degree attainment evidence for the following outcome domains: degree attainment (college), college access and enrollment, credit accumulation, completing high school, and general academic achievement (high school).
+WWC rating of potentially positive effects, with small extent of evidence for the following outcome domains: staying in school, college readiness, and attendance (high school).
 Includes a large, Dual Enrollment Programs Study Populations multisite sample that The Edmunds et al. (2015) study included 1,651 students in overlaps with the grades 9 - 12, in several districts in North Carolina, who had populations and applied to early college high schools in the 8 th grade.
-Students settings proposed to included first-generation college students, those from lowreceive the process, income families, and/or members of underrepresented racial or product, strategy, or ethnic minority groups. practice.
+Students settings proposed to included first-generation college students, those from low- receive the process, income families, and/or members of underrepresented racial or product, strategy, or ethnic minority groups. practice.
 The Berger et al. (2014) study included 2,458 students in 5 states which included: 5 in urban areas, 3 in small towns, and 2 in mid-sized cities.
-Our Program Population Includes $10^{th} - 12^{th}$ grade students.
+Our Program Population Includes $10^{\text{th}} - 12^{\text{th}}$ grade students.
 Includes students living in towns/cities.
 Includes low-income, first-generation college students.